Resources for Families, Artists of All Ages, + More!

 Art Projects for Everyone

 Get ready to be a-mazed!
 Combining leftover box tops with straws and some hot glue, we’ll be showing you how to create your very own marble maze.
-Whether you’re just looking to race against the clock or create a puzzling path for all your friends to try, this is a quick and easy way to get crafty this weekend.
+Whether you’re just looking to race against the clock or create a puzzling path for all your friends to try, this is a quick and easy way to get crafty.
 Make sure you share online, tag the Art Center, and use #YourArtYourWay.

 - Step 1: Gather your materials: Shallow Box, marble or Wooden Bead, Hot Glue, Scissors, Straws, Pencil